willothy/nvim-cokeline/README.md

 }
 ```
 in this case every buffer would be composed of four components: the first
-displaying a space followed by the buffer index, the second one with the
+displaying a space followed by the buffer index, the second one the filename
-filename padded by a space on each side, then a close button that allows us to
+padded by a space on each side, then a close button that allows us to
-`:bdelete` the buffer when we left click on it, and finally an extra space.
+`:bdelete` the buffer by left-clicking on it, and finally an extra space.

 This way of dividing each buffer into distinct components, combined with the
 ability to define every component's text and color depending on some property